robstave/angular2-training/session-three/page1.md

 # Starting the project

+We will be touching on parts of angular2 while building a simple application.
 The project we are working on will be using angular-cli to build the project and bootstrap.

-So lets start this project in a similar manner with angular-cli and walk through the steps to integrate boostrap as well.
+So lets start this project in a similar manner as before with angular-cli and walk through the steps to integrate boostrap as well.

-So create a directory and check the angular cli version to make sure we have installed that properly.
+Create a directory and check the angular cli version to make sure we have installed that properly.

 ```bash
 $ ng -v